 I typed in Tagetes on my browser and it came up with 3,790,000 results.
-Do you realize there are 53 accepted species in the Tagetes genus and 29 unresolved names?
+Do you realize there are 53 accepted species in the Tagetes genus?

 Most Tagetes species grow well in any type of soil as long as it is well-drained.